YouTube Creators

 The long-term growth of content creators is very important as well as their relationship with their viewers.
 However, how viewers engage with their favorite Youtubers on the platform isn’t perfect.
 Users can find connecting with their favorite YouTubers to be particularly difficult.

-The major design challenge is to address this gap to improve user engagement on the platform:
+The major design challenge is to address this gap to improve user interaction on the platform: The Community Tab.

-The community tab feature on YouTube should already fulfill this niche on the platform.
-The Community Tab is a YouTube channel feature which allows creators to interact with their viewers with a variety of posts, with only creators being able to create posts for their audience.
+The Community Tab is a YouTube channel feature which allows creators to interact with their viewers with a variety of posts, with creators being able to create posts for their audience.

 Poor Visibility